 – The Swell article surfboard shapes give you more insight into the different types of shapes.

 – New to surfing?
 Read the beginners surfboard guide.

 – What is needed to get you into this?
 Read the surf equipment and accessories page.

 – Don’t want to bring your surfboard to Cabarete?
 See our list of surfboards for rent in Cabarete

 Teaching people the sport of surfing in a safe, quick and fun way is what we specialise in at Swell Surf Camp.
 We have taught 1000’s of people the basics of surfing.

-Interested in changing your life to see the health benefits of learning to surf?
+Interested in changing your life to see the health benefits of learning to surf at our surf retreat?

 Located on the scenic north coast of the Dominican Republic is our purpose built surf resort